Phundamentals/Phundamentals/README.md

+If you want to go fast, go alone.
+If you want to go far, go together. * African proverb *

 #### _There are no secrets to success.
 It is the result of preparation, hard work, and learning from failure._ - Colin Powell

 #### Decisions are often based on intuition.
 Intuition requires experience.
 Experiences requires making a lot of mistakes.